Pesin theory for transcendental maps and applications

-Next, we shall establish who are the `singular values' for the first return map $ f_{X_k}$.
-The previous lemma rules out the existence of asymptotic values for the first return map: any preimage under $ f_{X_k}$ of the disk of radius $ \varepsilon $ is a compact subset of the plane.
-Hence, the only problems when defining inverse branches come from the critical values of $ f $.
-Note that, if there are no critical values of $ f $ in $ D(f_{X_k}(x), \varepsilon) $ and the first return time of $ x $ is 1, then the corresponding branch of $ f_{X_k} $ is well-defined in $ D(f_{X_k}(x), \varepsilon) $.
-Inductively, if there are no critical values of $ f^n $ in $ D(f_{X_k}(x), \varepsilon) $ and the first return time of $ x $ is $ n $, then the corresponding branch of $ f_{X_k} $ is well-defined in $ D(f_{X_k}(x), \varepsilon) $.
-Hence, we observe an interplay between the points in the orbit of critical values of $ f $ and the first return times, as the limitation to define the inverse branches of $ f_{X_k} $.
+We shall establish which are the `singular values' for the first return map $ f_{E}$.
+The only obstructions when defining inverse branches come from the singular values of $ f $.
+Note that, if there are no singular values of $ f $ in $ D(f_{E}(x), \varepsilon) $ and the first return time of $ x $ is 1, then the corresponding branch of $ f_{E} $ is well-defined in $ D(f_{E}(x), \varepsilon) $.
+Inductively, if there are no critical values of $ f^n $ in $ D(f_{E}(x), \varepsilon) $ and the first return time of $ x $ is $ n $, then the corresponding branch of $ f_{E} $ is well-defined in $ D(f_{E}(x), \varepsilon) $.
+Hence, we observe an interplay between the points in the orbit of singular values of $ f $ and the first return times, as the limitation to define the inverse branches of $ f_{E} $.

-Next we aim to give estimates on the first return times and the size of disks centered at `singular values of $ f_{X_k}$'.
+Next we aim to give estimates on the first return times and the size of disks centered at `singular values of $ f_{E}$'.
 This is the content of Lemma \ref{lemma-SV-f_A}.